 The control environment comprises the values and ethics which the Board of Directors, Audit Committee, the CEO and Group Management communicate and operate under.

-The basis of internal control for financial reporting consists of the control environment together with the organisation, decision-making paths, authorities and responsibilities which are documented and communicated in governing documents.
+The basis of internal control for financial reporting consists of the control environment together with the organisation, decision making paths, authorities and responsibilities which are documented and communicated in governing documents.
 One example is the division of responsibilities between the Board and the CEO and instructions regarding the delegation of authority, as well as instructions applying to the accounting and reporting.
 Important internal control instruments include Fagerhult's Code of Conduct and values.
-The Code includes principles governing how business is to be conducted.
+The Code includes principles governing how business is to be conducted and was reinforced during late 2019 as 1,694 managers across the group underwent an online training and testing process.
+This process will be repeated during 2021.
 These values represent a long-term commitment and a shared base connected to the business concept and strategies guiding employees in daily operations.